datascience-gft/blog_posts/telematics/blog.md

 - Data Stores:
   - Big Query: a fully-managed enterprise-level data warehouse that can be queried using SQL at scale of perabyte.
 In this case, we use BigQuery to store streamed telematics data for being processed and analysed.
   - Cloud Storage: a fully-managed object store.
 In this case, we use it to store model artefacts.
-  - Cloud SQL(SQL Server): a fully managed MS SQL Server as a backend relational database for Guidewire PolicyCenter(explained later).
+  - Cloud SQL(SQL Server): a fully managed Microsoft SQL Server as a backend relational database for Guidewire PolicyCenter(explained later).
 - Model Hosting Services:
-  - Cloud Run: a severless, fully-managed and highly scalable host environment for containerised application.
-In this case, we leverage Cloud Run to serve model prediction services run in docker containers.
+  - Cloud Run: a severless, fully-managed and highly scalable host environment for containerised applications.
+In this case, we leverage Cloud Run to serve model prediction services running in docker containers.

 ### Kafka

 We adopt the widely used open source application messaging tool Kafka for buffering streamed-in telematics data that will later be consumed, and stored into BigQuery.

-In this blog, we deployed Kafka onto GCP using [Bitnami](https://docs.bitnami.com/google/infrastructure/kafka/).
-Bitnami provide service for simplifying the deployment of Kafka brokers and ZooKeeper.
+In this blog, we deployed Kafka onto GCP using [Bitnami](https://docs.bitnami.com/google/infrastructure/kafka/) which provides service for simplifying the deployment of Kafka brokers and ZooKeeper.

 ### Guidewire